ApprenticeAI/frapy/docs/topics/spiders.rst

    :ref:`item objects <topics-items>`,
    :class:`~frapy.Request` objects, or an iterable of these objects.
-   Those Requests will also contain a callback (maybe the same) and will then be downloaded by Scrapy and then their response handled by the specified callback.
+   Those Requests will also contain a callback (maybe the same) and will then be downloaded by Frapy and then their response handled by the specified callback.

 3. In callback functions, you parse the page contents, typically using